Do I have to live on campus?

 Can students remain on campus during breaks?
 Are the dining halls open?

 Students can remain on campus during semester or holiday breaks.
 Students are required to register for Thanksgiving, Winter and Spring Breaks.
 Winter Break has a $195 fee.
 Dining halls are not open during the break periods and campus services are limited.

 What do I do if I am having a problem with my roommate?

 Resident Assistants are a great resource to provide guidance and support when challenges occur between roommates.
 Students should go to their RA and request assistance to navigate problems with a roommate.
 RA’s will often facilitate mediation between two roommates.
 If problems persist the RA will utilize the graduate hall director or director of residence life to help resolve the issue.

 I’m concerned about a friend, who should I contact?

 Safety is our first priority and supporting students who are facing challenges on a variety of issues is one of our primary goals.
-Regardless of the challenge getting support is very important.
-Please see our Wellness and Personal safety page for campus safety resources.
+Regardless of the challenge, getting support is very important.
+Please see our Department of Public Safety page for campus safety resources.